CazacuRazvanAndrei/DJK/Lab-09-Single-Host-Networking/Managing-container-port.md

 Now that we know how we can isolate firewall containers from each other by placing them on different networks, and that we can have a container attached to more than one network, we have one problem that remains unsolved.
 How can we expose an application service to the outside world?
 Imagine a container running a web server hosting our webAPI from before.
 We want customers from the internet to be able to access this API.
 We have designed it to be a publicly accessible API.
 To achieve this, we have to, figuratively speaking, open a gate in our firewall through which we can funnel external traffic to our API.
 For security reasons, we don't just want to open the doors wide; we want to have a single controlled gate that traffic flows through.

 We can create such a gate by mapping a container port to an available port on the host.
 We're also calling this opening a gate to the container port to publish a port.
 Remember that the container has its own virtual network stack, as does the host.
 Therefore, container ports and host ports exist completely independently and by default have nothing in common at all.
-But we can now wire a container port with a free host port and funnel external traffic through this link, as illustrated in the following diagram:
+But we can now wire a container port with a free host port and funnel external traffic through this link, as illustrated in the following diagram :

 ![SHN](./img/l9_mcp-12.png)

 Mapping container ports to host ports
 But now, it is time to demonstrate how we can actually map a container port to a host port.
 This is done when creating a container.
 We have different ways of doing so:

 1. First, we can let Docker decide which host port our container port shall be mapped to.
 Docker will then select one of the free host ports in the range of 32xxx.
-This automatic mapping is done by using the -P parameter:
+This automatic mapping is done by using the -P parameter :

 ```
 $ docker container run --name web -P -d nginx:alpine